harness/developer-hub/docs/platform/pipelines/w_pipeline-steps-reference/pipeline-faq.md

 #### Q: Is there a trigger with condition type On Pipeline completion , so that once one pipeline completes it triggers another pipeline?
-A: We do not have a trigger, but, we do have a stage called Pipeline Chainging which lets you start a pipeline based on a pipeline completing.
+A: We do not have a trigger, but, we do have a stage called Pipeline Chaining which lets you start a pipeline based on a pipeline completing.

 #### Q: is there a limit to the number of pipelines a project can have?